10 Different Types of Hammers and Their Uses

 - 4 lb

-A club hammer, also called a lump hammer, is a smaller version of a sledgehammer with a short handle and double-faced head.
+A club hammer, sometimes called a lump hammer, is a compact heavy-duty striking tool with a short handle and double-faced head.

 - Driving chisels